 Last word

 It is difficult to remember all the commands related to Linux.
 You may remember a particular command over time, but you will always need a list of linux cheat sheets for easy access.
 This will also save you time.
 It is not bad to remember two other commands that are very useful.
 Man command and apropos command are two commands to search for specific commands.
 You can also use two items as a manual search tool.
 So, the next time you are confused, it's okay to use our list or search for the desired command yourself.
-We offer that you buy linux server and you practice.
+We offer that you buy Linux server and you practice.

 People also read: